 The Member Directory provides the public with the list of Members elected to the American Philosophical Society from 1743 to the current year and includes general information and short biographies.
 The section of the Member Directory that is restricted to elected Members provides more detailed information and is accessed through the Members-Only Portal.

 The APS is an elected body of scholars from all different disciplines.
 Today the Society has approximately 1,000 elected Members, about 840 of whom are Resident Members (are citizens of or live and work in the United States) and about 160 of whom are International Members from more than two dozen countries.
-Only 5,676 Members have been elected since 1743.
+As of April, 2020, only 5,710 Members have been elected since 1743.
 Since 1900, more than 260 Members have received the Nobel Prize.

 Early Members included George Washington, John Adams, Thomas Jefferson, Thomas Paine, James Madison, Alexander Hamilton, and John Marshall.
 In the 19th century, John James Audubon, Robert Fulton, Charles Darwin, Thomas Edison, and Louis Pasteur were among those elected.
 Albert Einstein, Robert Frost, and George Marshall hint at the scientific, humanistic, and public accomplishments of 20th-century Members.
 The first woman was elected in 1789—the Russian Princess Dashkova, president of the Imperial Academy of Sciences of St. Petersburg.